 Inspection upon and after registration

-Childcare facilities in the Netherlands are inspected from the moment they open.
-If you want to open a childcare facility (childcare centre, childminding agency or playgroup) in the Netherlands, you must submit an application for registration in the National Childcare Register (Landelijk Register Kinderopvang, LRK) to your municipal authority.
-Once you have submitted this application, an inspector from the Municipal Health Service (Gemeentelijke Gezondheidsdienst, GGD) will inspect the quality of your childcare facility.
-Based on the outcome, the municipality will decide whether your facility will be included in the register.
-Once you open the doors of your childcare facility, a second inspection will take place.
+Do you want to open a childcare facility in the Netherlands?
+You must first submit an application for registration in the National Childcare Register (Landelijk Register Kinderopvang, LRK) to your municipal authority.
+After you submit the application, an inspector from the Municipal Health Service (GGD, in Dutch) will inspect the quality of your childcare facility.
+Based on this inspection, the municipality decides if your facility will be included in the Register.
+Only then can you open your childcare facility.
+Within 3 months of starting your activities, a 2nd inspection will take place.

-Every year, a municiple health service inspector will check whether your childcare facility meets national standards.
-The inspector will pay an unannounced visit and will check your facility for, among other things:
+Every year, a municipal health service inspector will check if your childcare facility meets national standards.
+The inspector will pay an unannounced visit and check your facility on, among other things, its:

 - pedagogical practice